phprest/phprest/README.md

 ### Deserialization example

-You have to use the Phrest\Service\Hateoas\Util trait in your controller to do deserialization.
+You have to use the Phprest\Service\Hateoas\Util trait in your controller to do deserialization.

 ```php
 ...